Jupiter1995/ConCare/README.md

 AdaCare can be found [here](https://github.com/Accountable-Machine-Intelligence/AdaCare), which is our another work in AAAI-2020.

+Welcome to test the prototype of our visualization tool.
+The clinical hidden status is built by our latest representation learning model ConCare.
-The visualization of ConCare will be deployed soon.
+The internationalised multi-language support will be available soon.

 ## Requirements